SystemsApproach/tcpcc/variants.rst

 Past research inquiries aside, it's interesting to ask if the wireless link will remain all that unique going forward.
-If you take a compartmentalized view of the world, and you're a mobile network operator, then your goal has always been to maximize utilization of the scarce radio spectrum under widely varying conditions.
-Keeping the offered workload as high as possible, with deep queues, is a sure way to do that.
-This may have made sense in the early days of the mobile network when broadband connectivity was the new service offering and voice/text were the dominate use cases, but today 5G is all about delivering good TCP performance.
+If you take a compartmentalized view of the world, and you're a mobile network operator, then your goal has historically been to maximize utilization of the scarce radio spectrum under widely varying conditions.
+Keeping the offered workload as high as possible, with deep queues, is a proven way to do that.
+This certainly made sense when broadband connectivity was the new service and voice/text were the dominate use cases, but today 5G is all about delivering good TCP performance.
 The focus should be on end-to-end goodput and maximizing the throughput/latency ratio (i.e., the power curve discussed in Section 3.2).
-Using relatively shallow buffers might be a means to that end, especially when coupled with *slicing*, a mechanism that isolates different traffic classes, giving each slice its own queue.
-The proliferation of *small cells* might also change the equation, all of which leads us to conclude that there will be plenty of opportunities to continue tweaking congestion control algorithms well into the future.
+But will there be an opportunity for improvement?

+We believe the answer to this question is yes.
+In addition to providing more visibility into the RAN scheduler and queues mentioned earlier, three other factors have the potential to change the equation.
+First, 5G deployments will likely support *network slicing*, a mechanism that isolates different traffic classes.
+This means each slice has its own queue, where these queues can be sized and managed in a different way.
+Second, the proliferation of *small cells* will likely reduce the number of flows competing for bandwidth at a given basestation.
+Third, it will become increasingly common for 5G-connected devices to be served from a nearby edge cloud.
+This means end-to-end TCP connections will have much shorter round-trip times, which will make the congestion control algorithm more responsive to changes in the available capacity in the RAN.
+There are no guarantees, of course, but all of this is to say that we can expect ample opportunities to tweak congestion control algorithms well into the future.